Skip to content

 One last option that I would like to cover is available under every tab on the far right: PROMOTION.

 You can post to Twitter, or LinkedIn, or send out EMAIL notices to anyone listed on the event’s attendees list.
 Simply type in a subject, a short message, and any email addresses that you would like to exclude from receiving this message.
 The default scheduling option is IMMEDIATELY.
-But if you uncheck that, you can choose the date and time you would like this message to go out.
+However, if you uncheck that, you can then choose the date and time you would like this message to be sent.

 (View a video "how to" presentation on adding an event to the Localist Calendar.)